zanminkian/git-validator/packages/git-validator/README.md

 ## Motivation

-In a project, setting up `husky`, `eslint`, `lint-staged` and `commitlint` is too tedious.
-Too many steps and too many config files.
+In a project, setting up `husky`, `eslint`, `lint-staged`, and `commitlint` is too tedious.
+There are too many steps and too many config files.
 Now, you can replace them in your project with this all-in-one package.

 ## Features

-- 📦 **Unified package**: Just **ONE** npm package to install replacing multiple.
+- 📦 **Unified package**: Just **ONE** npm package to install, replacing multiple.
 - 🚀 **Simple to use**: Only two steps required: setting up scripts and installation.
 - 🔧 **Zero Configuration**: No configuration file is needed, while still allowing customization of `eslint` and `commitlint` rules.

 ## Usage

-Installing `git-validator` equals to installing `eslint`, `lint-staged` and `commitlint`.
-So that you can uninstall them if they have been installed in your project.
+Installing `git-validator` is equivalent to installing `eslint`, `lint-staged`, and `commitlint`.
+You can uninstall them if they have already been installed in your project.

 ```bash
 pnpm remove eslint lint-staged commitlint
 ```

-Set up `postinstall` script in `package.json` to invoke `git-validator install`.
+Set up the `postinstall` script in `package.json` to invoke `git-validator install`.

 ```json
 {